 Specifics by application area

-- Concrete deconstruction: account for reinforcement; plan combined use with concrete demolition shear for cutting and splitting.
+- Concrete deconstruction: account for reinforcement; plan combined use with concrete demolition shears for cutting and splitting.
+Protect adjacent components from spalling.

 Inspection and measurement values during commissioning